-319 We compute spectrograms using equations given by Ardhuin et al. 2011.
-Stutzmann et al. 2012 highlighted that an 320 additional parameter $P(f_s)$ representing the three-dimensional (3D) propagation effects might be needed to model 321 spectrograms for stations located on islands or near the poles, where ice layers induced variations are poorly mod-322 eled.
-We added this parameter as an option, however, a package based on Stutzmann et al. 2012 will be published 323 later by the original authors where they adjust the ocean wave coastal reflection and attenuation factor for each sta-324 tion.
-The GitLab repository of the WMSAN project will redirect to the second code as soon as it is available, and we 325 invite any user to compare and test both packages.
-Lecocq et al. 2020 used similar analog spectrograms' computation 326 using WW3 hindcast to validate extreme floods events in Belgium.
-We first compute the equivalent source of the
+We compute spectrograms using equations given by Ardhuin et al. (2011).
+Stutzmann et al. (2012) highlighted that an additional parameter $P(f_s)$ representing the three-dimensional (3D) propagation effects might be needed to model spectrograms for stations located on islands or near the poles, where ice layer-induced variations are poorly modeled.
+We added this parameter as an option; however, a package based on Stutzmann et al. (2012) will be published later by the original authors where they adjust the ocean wave coastal reflection and attenuation factor for each station (Xu et al., 2025).
+The GitLab repository of the WMSAN project will redirect to the second code as soon as it is available, and we invite any user to compare and test both packages.
+Lecocq et al. (2020) used similar analog spectrograms' computation using WW3 hindcast to validate extreme floods events in Belgium.